Skip to Main Content

 Before you begin, please be sure you have the following items:

-• For previously published works, the name of the publication and the date it was published, review your publisher agreement
+• For previously published works, the name of the publication and the date it was published.
+If possible review your publisher agreement to see if they will allow the work to be posted.

 • The abstract (up to 250 words)

-• The electronic format of your file or hyperlink to your file
+• Access to either the electronic file (pdf, Excel) or a hyperlink to the file

 This process works best for submitting a small number of publications.
 If there are multiple works to upload, the Library can do it on the author’s behalf.